syncfusion-content/uwp-docs/uwp/sfChart/Exporting.md

 ### Save(string fileName, StorageFolder folderLocation)

-This method will export the chart as image to the specified location, and the below code example illustrates the usage of this method,
+This method will export the chart as image to the specified location.
+The following code example illustrates the usage of this method.

 {% highlight c# %}